tinoryj/FeatureSpy/README.md

 ...
 ```

-For `runSnapFalsePositive.sh`, the following messages will be output after the script is executed, including each condition and the detection ratio of the three schemes under that condition.
+For `runSnapFalsePositive.sh`, the following messages will be output after the script is executed, including each condition's information and the false positive ratio of the three schemes under that condition.

 ```txt
 Snapshot size = 1024 MiB, swapped ratio (r) = 0.01, modify pos (x) = 2, modify length (y) = 2